 Konaway Nika Tillicum became a reality when Southern Oregon University teamed up with Rogue Community College and the University of Oregon and held a Native American Planning Symposium to develop an annual residential camp for Native American Youth.
 Native leaders from all over Oregon (including representatives from the nine federally recognized tribes) attended the symposium and gave their input.
 Konaway Nika Tillicum has been serving students for over 25 years and continues to evolve in response to the changing needs of Native youth.

 Konaway Nika Tillicum is for Native and/or Indigenous identifying students who have completed grades 7-12.
 Most of our students come from the Pacific Northwest but we've seen students travel from Alaska, Montana and Minnesota to attend.
 This is a great experience for students who are looking for a challenge and interested in growing their cultural connection.
 Contact us if you would like to know more or to see if you/your student would be a good fit.

-Are you a high school or college student?
+Are you a college student?
 Looking to learn more about being a Counselor?
 Click here.